 I cover much more about this important aspect in my Creativity Beyond the Camera course as I can’t possible do it justice in this article.

 We’ve touched on sharpness, however I’d like to return to this aspect of our photography now.
 Sharpness is not the holy grail of photography.
 Our shots do not have to be sharp, as in having no movement blur.
 Once we realise this the floodgates of possibilities open and we can explore movement blur in both the subject and the camera.
 What is important is to have precisely as much sharpness as you choose.
 Make a conscious decision about this and use your technique to get the result you are chasing.

 Currently I’m playing with in-camera multiple long exposures with extreme intentional camera movement and really enjoying the outcome.
-Initially it appears as if the results are totally unpredictable but once you begin to really practice particular patterns begin to manifest and we can take control of how the layers of the different elements interact within the frame.
+Initially it appears as if the results are totally unpredictable but once you begin to really practice particular patterns begin to emerge and I can take control of how the layers of the different elements interact within the frame.

-As we master our technique we soon come to understand that there’s a bottomless lake of options as we push our equipment way beyond it’s intended boundaries.
+As we master our technique we soon come to understand that there’s a bottomless lake of options as we push our equipment way beyond it’s usual boundaries.
 We can make something new out of the ordinary.
-Authentically unique images are all around us if we simply unleash our minds and step out of ingrained patterns, rules and presumptions.
+Authentically unique images are all around us if we simply unleash our mind and step out of ingrained patterns, rules and presumptions.